martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW02 Notes.md

 - Address Arithmetic:
 	- Computing address of an ith element is given by:
 		- Adding array's starting address (label) and a byte offset which is i to get to element
+		- Offset is automatically scaled based on the data type (size) of element by compiler
+		- \*(a+i), dereference has higher precedence than addition, so must enclose in ()